Today’s Hottest Beard Styles

-To look your best, you should choose a style that suits your face shape.
-Some beard styles just won’t do for certain face shapes, while others can be tweaked a little bit to make them better-suited to your particular face shape.
+To look your best, you should choose a style that suits your face.
+Some beard styles just won’t do for certain face shapes, while others can be tweaked a little bit to make them better-suited for you.
 Keep these tips and hacks in mind.

 If you have a round face: The idea is to try to slightly slim and elongate the lines of your face.
 For this reason, guys with round faces should stick with shorter beard styles, with or without mustache.
 It is especially important to keep sideburns neatly trimmed.
 You can opt for short sideburns that taper into slightly longer hair below the chin if you wish.
 This will help to accentuate your chin, one of the best features of the round face.
 If you decide to eschew the beard in favor of just a mustache, you’re in luck… the round-faced guy can wear virtually any mustache style and look amazing.

-Styles to avoid if you have a round face: Chin Curtain, Dutch, Balbo, Klingon.
+Styles to avoid if you have a round face: Chin Strap, Dutch, Balbo, Klingon.

 If you have a square face: You have that chiseled jawline that ladies go crazy over, so the last thing you want to do is take away from it.
-Your best beard styles are those that keep the hair closest to the sides and jawline trimmed short, with a little more length and fullness under the chin.
+So, the beard styles that are best for you are those that keep the hair closest to the sides and jawline trimmed short, with a little more length and fullness under the chin.
 Avoid trimming to a point at the chin; either round it off wide or taper and slightly round at the bottom.

 Styles to avoid if you have a square face: Hollywoodian, Klingon, Ducktail, Short Boxed, French Fork.

 If you have an oblong/rectangular face: If your face is more square at the jawline, you’ll want to soften it up a bit, while those that have a more rounded jawline may want to create the illusion of definition with squarer hairlines.
-With that in mind, opt for styles that are fuller at the sides and shorter at the chin, such as the short boxed.
+With that in mind, opt for a beard that is fuller on the side and shorter at the chin, such as the short boxed.

-Styles to avoid if you have an oblong/rectangular face: Mutton chops/friendly mutton chops, Hulihee, Dutch.
+Styles to avoid if you have an oblong/rectangular face: Mutton chops, Hulihee, Dutch.